Adventures in Rainbow Country: Production and broadcasts

-The show was very popular in Canada and technically never cancelled or axed.
+The show was very popular in Canada and technically never cancelled.
 No further episodes were produced after the first season.

 There were 26 episodes produced in total.

-The series was also broadcast in the 70s in Australia on the ABC.
+The series was also broadcast in the 1970s in Australia on ABC.

 It has continued to air in repeats, both in Canada and internationally – in Canada, the show had been seen on DejaView and Silver Screen Classics.
-In Great Britain it aired on ITV, In Australia, the series is screened on GEM.
+In the United Kingdom it aired on ITV.
+In Australia, the series is screened on GEM.